jetspace/desktop/Readme.md

  ## Documentation

- Documentation is generated using mkdocs! you can find the markdown files in docs/ and the ready-to-use-ones in site/ The documentation is hosted at [rtfd.org](http://side.rtfd.org/)
+ Documentation is generated using mkdocs! you can find the markdown files in docs/ The documentation is hosted at [rtfd.org](http://side.rtfd.org/)